Cycling Mont Ventoux, France is top of many people’s must-do list of rides. It’s a giant of a mountain that’s steeped in cycling legend.

 For many cyclists visiting the Luberon and Provence, it’s all about the Mont Ventoux climb.

 The Giant of Provence, the Bald Mountain, the Lonely Mountain.
 Whatever you choose to call it, it towers above the Provençal countryside and is one of the world’s most iconic rides.
 It’s a big part of Tour de France history, books have been written on it, Tom Simpson died cycling it.
 The weather can be extreme.
-It is a dangerous, mythical, semi-religious place.
+It is a mythical, semi-religious place.
 It’s a ride every serious road cyclist should do at least once in their life.

 There are three different Mont Ventoux cycle routes: check out our three guides below.
 They include Ventoux route maps, gradient profiles and GPX downloads